Everything You Need to Know About Beef Bone Broth Soup (Plus a Beef Broth Recipe)

 How Bone Broth Builds Up Your Immune System

-What makes beef broth so nutrient-dense is collagen, often referred to as the “glue” that holds your body together.
+Beef broth contains collagen, often referred to as the “glue” that holds your body together.
 Collagen is found naturally in humans and animals, making up your tendons, joints, skin, and cartilage.

-Collagen’s amino acid profile is special because of proline, glycine, glutamine, and arginine – four amino acids with inflammation reducing and healing properties.
-Bone broth has been used for centuries to fight the common cold, coughs, and other diseases.
+Collagen’s amino acid profile is special because of proline, glycine, glutamine, and arginine – four important amino acids.
 These particular amino acids have been shown to enhance the immune function of your intestines and reduce inflammation (13).

 How Bone Broth Heals Wounds and Bones